Xantocx/RandomCode/README.md

 Uses the following external packages: wx, PIL, msvcrt

-If you want to create an exe from the code, install pyinstaller and run "pyinstaller.exe --onefile --windowed RCScreenBreaker.py"
+If you want to create an exe from the code, install pyinstaller and run "pyinstaller --onefile --windowed RCScreenBreaker.py"

+Now worries, it does NOT actually damage your screen :)